wakkihaya/neurotechjp/src/md/en/blog/rao-uw.md

 > There's a finite number of words, and there's going to be limitations to the person's capacity to express their knowledge.
 > How can we remove that bottleneck?

-**Language is inherently a bottleneck in communication requiring the encoding (thought to language) and the decoding (language to thought).
+**Language is inherently a bottleneck in communication requiring encoding (thought to language) and decoding (language to thought).
 BrainNet and direct brain to brain communication, given the signal resolution improves significantly, could reduce the friction of language.**

 &nbsp;